Adopted June 2022

 8. Delegates to the WBF:

 On the proposal of the President, the Executive Committee shall elect from amongst its members the EBL delegates to the WBF.
+In the event the WBF elections are held subsequent to the EBL elections during the same calendar year, the Executive may elect an outgoing EBL delegate to the WBF to serve until the end of that calendar year.

 9. Others Appointments and Committees